caspersimon/Ask_many_questions_to_a_pdf/README.md

 You give the programme the path of a folder that contains a set of pdf files you want to feed the AI.
 You also give the path of a `.txt` file that contains questions you want to ask about all the files.

 It then feeds each file into the LLM, asks the questions, and stores the answers in a `.csv` file.
+It also generates a word-document for each pdf file, wherein your questions are headers, and the answers are the paragraphs.

 ## Getting started